31 Best Things to Do in Central Park: My Favorite Spots as a Local

 I’ve lived in the city for 13 years and there are still things I haven’t crossed off my list.

-Sit back, relax and follow a New Yorker’s advice for the ultimate New York City vacation.
+Sit back, relax and follow a New Yorker’s advice on the best things to do in New York City for the ultimate vacation.

 If you only make it to one park while in the city, make sure it’s Central Park.